gucci-j/gucci-j.github.io/about.md

 ## Research Interests

-Natural Language Processing, Generative Models, Machine Learning
+Natural Language Processing, Natural Language Understanding, Generative Models, Machine Learning

 ## Recent Work

-1. __An end-to-end learning solution for supporting human-human negotiations__
+1. __An end-to-end learning approach for supporting human-human negotiations__
 The aim of this research is to help negotiators form a better consensus.

     <div style="text-align: center;">